Christopher Sindt

 Chris taught his boys to work hard, take pride in what they do, and appreciate the world around them.
 He was incredibly proud of Dustin and Randy and loved them more than anything.

 Chris will be remembered for his kind heart, adventurous spirit, and the deep love he had for his family and friends.
-The memories he created with those around him will continue to live on in the stories shared and the lives he touched.
+The memories he created with those around him will continue to live on in the stories shared and the multiple lives he touched.

 Visitation(s)